go-telegram-bot-api/telegram-bot-api/README.md

 All methods are fairly self explanatory, and reading the godoc page should explain everything.
 If something isn't clear, open an issue or submit a pull request.

 The scope of this project is just to provide a wrapper around the API without any additional features.
-There are other projects (including one I am developing myself) for creating something with plugins and command handlers without having to design all that yourself.
+There are other projects for creating something with plugins and command handlers without having to design all that yourself.

 ## Example